Mounjaro

 • Your breastfeeding plans and timeline

-• Monitoring requirements for both you and your baby
+• Monitoring requirements for you and your baby

-Your healthcare team can provide personalised advice based on your individual circumstances, diabetes history, and family planning intentions.
-Never discontinue prescribed diabetes medications without medical guidance, as uncontrolled blood glucose poses significant health risks.
+Never stop prescribed diabetes medication without medical guidance, as uncontrolled blood glucose carries significant health risks.

 Safety Considerations for Nursing Mothers Taking Mounjaro